Foreword

 Welcome to The Calyxium Programming Language, an introductory book about Calyxium.
 The Calyxium programming language helps you write faster, reliable software.
 High-level ergonomics with purity, safety, and speed.

-Who Calyxium is For
+Who Calyxium Is For

-who Is This Book For
+Who Is This Book For

 This book assumes that you’ve written code in another programming language but doesn’t make any assumptions about which one.
 We’ve tried to make the material broadly accessible to those from a wide variety of programming backgrounds.
 We don’t spend a lot of time talking about what programming is or how to think about it.
 If you’re entirely new to programming, you would be better served by reading a book that specifically provides an introduction to programming.
 Don’t feel threatened if you are new however, as it can be a good brain exercise, and you are also challenging yourself to do something new.
 Not a lot of people are doing that these days!

-How to Use This Book
+How To Use This Book

 In general, this book assumes that you’re reading it in sequence from front to back.
 Later chapters build on concepts in earlier chapters, and earlier chapters might not delve into details on a particular topic but will revisit the topic in a later chapter.